reasonml/reasonml.github.io/src/pages/guide/language/jsx.md

 #### Punning

-ReactJS JSX's argument punning, e.g. `<input checked />`, due to unfortunate historical reasons, deusgars to `<input checked=true />`, in order to conform to DOM's idioms.
+ReactJS JSX's argument punning, e.g. `<input checked />`, due to unfortunate historical reasons, desugars to `<input checked=true />`, in order to conform to DOM's idioms.
 Reason doesn't have such baggage, so we've decided to desugar it to `<input checked=checked />`.
 This allows folks to cram many more props into a ReasonReact component without it looking too bloated:

 ```reason
 <MyComponent isLoading text onClick />